zdawson/gabby/gabbySpecification.md

 Comments
 --------

 Comments are written with two forward slashes `//`.
-Any characters can follow this and will be ignored by the dialogue engine.
+Any text following this will be ignored by the dialogue engine.
-There are no multiline comments.
-Use multiple single-line comments instead.
+Multiline comments are not supported - start each line with `//`.

 Comments can be written at any part of a line, and everything up until the comment will be parsed by the dialogue engine.

 Usage:
 ```
 // This is a comment.
+- Dialogue line. // This is another comment.
 ```

 ----------------------
 Dialogue
 --------

 A Gabby file defines one or more dialogues.
 Dialogues are conversations between one or more characters.
 Every dialogue has a unique name, and is associated with a single character that "owns" the dialogue.
 This character can be an NPC being spoken to, an object being interacted with, a narrator, the player, or anything else the game wants.

 Dialogues are written starting with a dialogue definition.
 Dialogue definitions are designated by square brackets `[]`, containing the character name and dialogue name separated by a period `.`.
 The dialogue engine can then use the character name and dialogue name to locate dialogues for use by the game.